adevur/docker-easy-samba/docs/DOCUMENTATION.md

 ### `config.users.add()` method
 This is a method that can be used in order to add a user to the `users` section of an instance of `ConfigGen`.

-- PARAMETERS: `username` and `password`
+- ARGUMENTS: `username` and `password`

   - PARAMETER `username`: it is a string that contains the username of the new user

   - PARAMETER `password`: it is a string that contains the password of the new user

 EXAMPLE:
 ```js